 Work in teams to make a wide range of computer-aided measurements to study physics principles and collect and analyze real data (the way a professional scientist would) to discover how physics works in the real world.

 Work with a diverse group of peers: 30 percent of our physics students are women and 30 percent are from Hawai'i.

-Renowned physicist Shane Larson to present "Feeling Small in a Big Cosmos" on Feb.
-27
+Renowned physicist Shane Larson to present "Feeling Small in a Big Cosmos," which explores humans' place in the universe.

 Lawrence “Mick” Davis ’05 received a grant from the state of Oregon to write a textbook for Umpqua Community College (UCC) in Roseburg, Ore., where he currently teaches.